-ID Property/Site Significance Listed S1 Alexander- Provides an upcountry pioneer architectural link between the present and Old 1972 Cannon-Hill Pickens.
-Built in 1831 on a plantation at the edge of Old Pickens, the house was house moved to its new location in 1972 to conform to Atomic Energy Commission (Seneca) regulations.
+ID Property/Site Significance Listed S1 Alexander- Provides an upcountry pioneer architectural link between the present and 1972 Cannon-Hill Old Pickens.
+Built in 1831 on a plantation at the edge of Old Pickens, the house house was moved to its new location in 1972 to conform to Atomic Energy (Seneca) Commission regulations.
 Acquired by Duke Power in the 1960s.
 S2 Ellicott Rock Inscribed in 1813 as part of survey to settle a state boundary dispute.
 1974 (Salem) Recognized as the fixed common corner of North Carolina, South Carolina, and Georgia.
 Located on the east bank of the Chattooga River.
-S3 Faith Cabin Significant for its role in African American education and social history in South 2012 Library Carolina.
-Constructed in 1937 with support of Oberlin College, it is one of only (Seneca) two remaining free-standing Faith Cabin Libraries in the State and the only remaining building from the Seneca Junior College campus.
-S4 Keil Farm Antebellum farm house (ca. 1850) symbolizing the role of a German immigrant 1998 (Walhalla) family in the settlement and development of Walhalla and Oconee County.
+S3 Faith Cabin Significant for its role in African American education and social history in 2012 Library South Carolina.
+Constructed in 1937 with support of Oberlin College, it is (Seneca) one of only two remaining free-standing Faith Cabin Libraries in the State and the only remaining building from the Seneca Junior College campus.
+S4 Keil Farm Antebellum farm house (ca. 1850) symbolizing the role of a German 1998 (Walhalla) immigrant family in the settlement and development of Walhalla and Oconee County.
 Consists of frame farm house and six outbuildings.
-S5 Long Creek Opened in 1914 by the Beaverdam Baptist Association as part of a system of 1987 Academy mountain mission schools overseen by the Home Mission Board of the (Long Creek) Southern Baptist Convention.
+S5 Long Creek Opened in 1914 by the Beaverdam Baptist Association as part of a system 1987 Academy of mountain mission schools overseen by the Home Mission Board of the (Long Creek) Southern Baptist Convention.
+S6 McPhail Established in 1902, the farm complex illustrates 20 th century 2007 Angus Farm developments in South Carolina upcountry agriculture.
+Site includes eight (Seneca) contributing properties and more than 140 acres of terraced fields.